Is Chinese a hard language to learn?

 Also, technical jargon, dialects, variation, and your precise goal require undivided attention.

 How you learn a language depends on your personal possibilities.
-Your approach to the language, engagement, and exposure are all part of this.
+Your approach to the language, engagement, and exposure is all part of this.
 You must also have a passion, love, and motivation to do so.

 Likewise, the degree to which your native language resembles your target language.